-A case management approach is followed involving parents, school staff,
+A case management approach is followed involving parents, school staff, departmental support staff and community health if appropriate.

 SCHOOL HAPPENINGS

 CANTEEN

 The canteen operates on a voluntary basis five days a week, as a committee of the P&C Association.
 We urge you to support the canteen by volunteering to assist on a regular basis.
 Funds raised from the canteen are a major source of finance for the purchase of school materials.
 Price lists are available at the office.
 The canteen supervisor is Sue Tatum.